chromium/chromium/cc/animation/README.md

    cc::Animation via [blink::Animation::CreateCompositorAnimation][] (attaching
    the animation to the cc::AnimationTimeline resulting in it being later pushed).
    The KeyframeEffects are constructed via [blink::Animation::StartAnimationOnCompositor][].
-1. [AnimationHost::RegisterKeyframeEffectForElement][] creates a
+1. [cc::AnimationHost::RegisterAnimationForElement][] creates a
    cc::ElementAnimations for the target `element_id` if one does not already exist.
-This ElementAnimations instance is shared by all animations with the same target and tracks the existence of the target.
+This ElementAnimations instance is shared by all animations with the same target.
-1. During the commit, [cc::ElementAnimations::ElementRegistered][] is called on the main thread's AnimationHost either:
+1. During the commit, [cc::LayerTreeHostImpl::FinishCommit][] calls
-   - Before BlinkGenPropertyTrees, when a layer with the target `element_id` is registered.
-   - After BlinkGenPropertyTrees, after a property tree node with the target `element_id` is created on the main thread LayerTreeHost's `property_trees_`.
-   This begins ticking the attached KeyframeEffects and tracks that the element exists in the active layer / property tree.
-1. [cc::LayerTreeHost::FinishCommitOnImplThread][] calls
-   [cc::AnimationHost::PushPropertiesTo][] which results in [cc::AnimationTimeline::PushAttachedAnimationsToImplThread][] creating a cc::Animation on the compositor thread's AnimationTimeline for each animation missing from the compositor thread.
+   [cc::LayerTreeImpl::PullPropertiesFrom][] which results in [cc::AnimationTimeline::PushAttachedAnimationsToImplThread][] creating a cc::Animation on the compositor thread's AnimationTimeline for each animation missing from the compositor thread.
 1. [cc::Animation::PushPropertiesTo][] is called on every animation on the timeline.
-   When the `element_id` is pushed by [cc::KeyframeEffect::PushPropertiesTo][] [cc::Animation::AttachElementForKeyframeEffect][] creates a compositor side cc::ElementAnimations instance to track the existence of the element on the compositor.
+   When the `element_id` is pushed by [cc::KeyframeEffect::PushPropertiesTo][] [cc::AnimationHost::RegisterAnimationForElement][] creates a compositor side cc::ElementAnimations instance.
 Since animations are pushed after the layer and property trees, the element should already exist on the pending tree.
 This will result in the animation being added to the ticking animations list.
 1. Now the animation is ticking, meaning that [cc::Animation::Tick][] will be called every frame and update the pending property tree nodes.
-1. When the pending tree is activated, [cc::AnimationHost::ActivateAnimations][] updates the keyframe effects and [cc::ElementAnimations::ElementRegistered][] is called for the newly added element id on the active tree, setting `has_element_in_active_list_`.
+1. When the pending tree is activated, [cc::AnimationHost::ActivateAnimations][] updates the keyframe effects.
 1. Subsequent animation ticks will now update the property nodes on the active tree.